MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/share-calendars-with-external-users.md

 ## Enable calendar sharing using the Office 365 admin center

-1. [Sign in to Office 365](https://support.office.com/article/https://portal.office.com.aspx) with your work or school account.
+1. Sign in to Office 365with your work or school account.

 2. Select the app launcher icon ![The app launcher icon in Office 365](../media/7502f4ec-3c9a-435d-a7b4-b9cda85189a7.png) and choose **Admin**.